iamsj2022/iamsj2022/README.md

 • 📫 How to reach me iamsj2022@gmail.com or https://www.linkedin.com/in/shashi-jha-297a4b1a5/

-• ⚡ Fun fact :-- The Goal of AI is to Give Better Customer Service -->> [Larry Page], Google Co-founder (https://en.wikipedia.org/wiki/Larry_Page)
+• ⚡ Fun fact :-- The Goal of AI is to Give Better Customer Service -->> [LARRY PAGE](https://en.wikipedia.org/wiki/Larry_Page), Google Co-founder